wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-Android.md

         // This occurs on Android 10+ systems when the device supports
         // more than one type of biometric authentication.
 In this case,
         // you should use generic terms in your UI, such as "Authenticate with biometry".
-        // This issue can also arise on devices that support a new type of biometry
+        // This issue can also arise on devices that support a new type of biometric
-        // sensor, or on older, malfunctioning devices that fail to declare
+        // sensor, or on older malfunctioning devices that fail to declare
         // support for FEATURE_FINGERPRINT.
         print("Biometry type is GENERIC")
     BiometryType.FINGERPRINT ->